StimulusReflex is a new way to craft modern, reactive web interfaces with Ruby on Rails.

 If you install the amazing ViewComponentReflex as well, you will be able to persist the state of your components into the user's session.
 Every instance of your components will maintain their own local state.
 This provides seamless continuity for your UI - even when doing full-page Reflex updates.
 Hand, meet glove. 🖐️+🧤

 Some things just have to be seen: check out the ViewComponentReflex Expo for live demos.

 We love Rails.
-Veterans of the framework remember the feeling of awe and disbelief after seeing David Heinemeier-Hansson's Build a Blog in 15 minutes video.
+Veterans of the framework remember the feeling of awe and disbelief after seeing David Heinemeier Hansson's Build a Blog in 15 minutes video.
 It didn't seem possible that web development could be so easy, productive, and fun.
 We're talking exponential gains in developer efficiency and happiness.
 Rails has become so successful that nearly every framework since has borrowed ideas, patterns, and features from it.

 The landscape has changed a lot since those early days.
 Applications are more ambitious now.
 The pursuit of native UI speeds spawned a new breed of increasingly complex technologies.
-Modern Single Page Apps have pushed much of the server's responsibilities to the client.
+Modern Single Page Apps have pushed many of the server's responsibilities to the client.
 Unfortunately this new approach trades a developer experience that was once fun and productive for an alternative of high complexity and only marginal gains.

 There must be a better way.

 In his 2018 ElixirConf keynote, Chris McCord (creator of the Phoenix framework for Elixir) introduced LiveView, an alternative to the SPA.
 His presentation captures the same promise and excitement that Rails had in the early days.

 We love Elixir and Phoenix.
 Elixir hits a sweet spot for people who want Rails-like conventions in a functional language.
 The community is terrific, but it's still small and comparatively niche.